 They always end up packed: appointments, meetings, errands, deadlines, on and on.
 So much so that eventually, you get to the point that it all kind of blurs into one jumble of numbers and notes.
 When that happens, it’s easy to overlook an important item until the last minute when you actually had weeks of advance notice.

-Again, colours can help.
-An important meeting noted in a bright hue like fuschia will jump out at you every time you glance at the calendar, making sure it’s always fresh in your mind.
+Again, colors can help.
+An important meeting noted in a bright hue like Fuschia will jump out at you every time you glance at the calendar, making sure it’s always fresh in your mind.
 Using one color for recurring items, like green for bill due dates, make them easy to pick out amidst the clutter.
 Minor events noted in pencil will show you which ones can be rescheduled if plans change.